AditiKollur/AditiKollur/README.md

 def get_column_sum_by_letter(ws, col_letter):
     """
     Reads numeric values from a column using Excel column letter.
+    Only checks rows 20 to 59 (inclusive).
-    Does NOT alter formulas or formatting.
+    Does NOT modify formulas or formatting.
     """
     col_idx = column_index_from_string(col_letter)
     total = 0

-    for row in range(2, ws.max_row + 1):  # assuming row 1 is header
+    for row in range(20, 60):  # 20–59 inclusive
         val = ws.cell(row=row, column=col_idx).value
         if isinstance(val, (int, float)):
             total += val